adobe-apiplatform/user-sync.py/docs/success-guide/decide_deletion_policy.md

   - Generate list of accounts to be deleted, but no action is taken now.
 The list can be edited and later used to drive account deletion through User Sync.

-  - Recover all licenses given by your org to the account, but leave the account active. (remove-entitlements)
+  - Recover all licenses given by your org to the account, but leave the account active. (remove-adobe-groups)

   - Recover all licenses and remove from your org, but leave account in existence.  (remove)